seonman/HarmanDeveloperDocs/docs/getting-started-iOS.rst

 2. Initialize HKWirelessHD Controller
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In HKWSimple app, the initialization of HKWirelessHD Controller is done in the first ViewController called MainVC.
+When the app is launched, if HKWControlHandler is not initialized, then the app shows a dialog saying it is about to initialize the HKWControlHandler.
+This is done in ``viewDidLoad()``.
+After that, in ``viewDidAppear()``, the app actually tries to initialize HKWControlHandler.
+And it is successful, it dismisses the dialog.
+If not, it keeps showing the dialog so that the user can take an action.

 .. code-block:: swift